Updated on January 19, 2021

-This is the most common eye injury and is caused by any object with a sharp edge (such as make-up brushes, fingernail, leaf, stick or paper) which can scrape the skin (called the epithelium) of the cornea causing a cornea abrasion.
-The epithelium takes an average of 5 to 10 days to heal back and until then, the patient will suffer symptoms of pain, discomfort, and feeling of something in the eye, watering, blurred vision and light sensitivity.
+This is the most common eye injury and is caused by any object with a sharp edge (such as make-up brushes, fingernail, leaf, stick or paper) which can scrape the skin (called the epithelium) of the cornea (see above).
+The patient will suffer symptoms of pain, discomfort, feeling of something in the eye, watering, blurred vision and light sensitivity.
 This must be treated EARLY to prevent secondary infection which can progress into a corneal ulcer.

-The eye needs to be padded with an antibiotic ointment for the first 1-2 days and then antibiotic ointment 2-3 times a day for at least 1-2 weeks.
+The eye may need to be padded with an antibiotic ointment for the first 1-2 days and then antibiotic medication 2-6 times a day for at least 1-2 weeks.
 The epithelium usually takes between 7 to 14 days to heal completely depending on the size and location of the abrasion.
-There is a risk of the abrasion to recur again ( a condition called corneal erosion) and as such, it is advisable to continue the ointment on a nightly basis for at least 6 months to prevent it.
+There is a risk of the abrasion to recur again ( a condition called corneal erosion) and as such, it is advisable to continue using an eye ointment on a nightly basis for at least 3-6 months to prevent it.

-During welding or grinding, there is usually a lot of debris and sparks emitted and can easily hit the eye.
-As the velocities of these particles are generally slow, they do not penetrate the eye but gets embedded onto the cornea.
-They cause discomfort, watering and red eyes.
+During welding or grinding, there are lots of debris and sparks emitted which can easily hit the eye.
+As the velocities of these particles are generally slow, they do not penetrate the eye but gets embedded onto the cornea (see above).
+They cause pain, watering and redness in the eye.

 The particles need to be removed or else they will get infected.
-After removal, there will always be a scar at the injury site.
+Even after removal, there will always be a scar at the injury site.
 You will be given an eye pad and antibiotic eye medication for around 7-10 days to allow the injury to heal and prevent infection.

-Fluids used for in any industry as either acid or alkali.
+Fluids used in any industry as either acid or alkali.
 Both are damaging to the eye and the higher the concentration, the more severe the injury.
-Even toilet cleaner or household bleach can cause severe damage to the eye and should therefore be kept away from children’s hands.
+Even toilet cleaner or household bleach can cause severe damage to the eye and should be kept away from young children.

-The eye must be irrigated with clean running water or at least 5 minutes to wash away as much chemical as possible.
+The affected eye must be irrigated immediately with clean running water for at least 5 minutes to wash away as much chemical as possible.
 The patient has to be admitted to a hospital to allow the eye doctors to apply medication, lubrication and vitamins to encourage the eye to heal.
-Sometimes in very severe cases, the scarring is so extensive that the patients do not regain their vision.
+Sometimes in very severe cases, the scarring is so extensive that patients may not regain their vision.